 The Karen Department of Health and Welfare (KDHW) was established to provide primary health care to all people living in Karen state.
-From 1991 to 1997, the KDHW administered hospitals and clinics in all seven districts of Karen state, but the State Peace and Development Council (SPDC) offensive of 1997 decimated most of their health care infrastructure.
-In response, KDHW organized the first mobile health clinic in 1998.
+From 1991 to 1997, the KDHW administered hospitals and clinics in all seven districts of Karen state, but due to conflict, many of their created health infrastructure was lost.
+KDHW then set up their first mobile health clinic in 1998.
 Together with the Committee for Internally Displaced Karen People (CIDKP) and the Backpack Health Worker Team (BPHWT), KDHW established additional mobile health clinics each subsequent year and is now returning to fixed clinic structures.

 (2) The Mae Tao Clinic (MTC)

 The MTC is a community-based organization operating along the Thai-Burma border.
 It was formed in February 1989 to provide primary health care for the displaced Burmese community who were affected by civil war and the desperate socioeconomic situation in Burma.
 Initially, it was established to provide basic health services, but now it has expanded into being a comprehensive health service provider and training facility.
 MTC also responds to a variety of community needs including education, women’s empowerment, and child protection.